nithyaah16/Codeforces.py/README.md

 # Codeforces.py
-Solutions for few problems on Code Forces
+Solutions for problems on Code Forces